-“Everything happened so fast and it was the longest fraction of a second of my life, but I kind of assessed that situation and my instincts kicked in,” Lowe said during an appearance on Good Morning America.
+"Everything happened so fast and it was the longest fraction of a second of my life, but I kind of assessed that situation and my instincts kicked in," the former star football player said during an appearance on Good Morning America.

 "I lunged for the gun and we both had the gun, we had four hands on the gun.
 Students are running out of the back of the classroom and I'm just trying to make sure the end of the gun isn't pointing toward where the students are running."

 Lowe wrestled the loaded gun away from Diaz and detained him before police arrived on the scene.
 According to Portland police, the armed student was charged with possession of firearm in a public building, attempting to discharge a firearm at a school, reckless endangerment, and possession of a loaded firearm in a public place.

 No shots were fired and no students were injured.

-As for Lowe, the former offensive analyst for the Philadelphia Eagles and San Francisco 49ers under Chip Kelly is being heralded as a hero, but he said on Twitter that he was simply doing his job to save the lives of his Parkrose School District students.
+As for Lowe, the former NFL offensive analyst for the Philadelphia Eagles and San Francisco 49ers under Chip Kelly is being heralded as a hero, but he said on Twitter that he was simply doing his job to save the lives of his Parkrose School District students.